avilabiel/node-slate/source/includes/payments.md

 None.

-### Payment by Customer Data
+### Checkout Payment
-This endpoint makes a payment with a Credit Card and it doesn't require a Customer Token, it requests all the Customer's data at the same endpoint.
+This endpoint makes a payment with a Credit Card and it doesn't require a Customer Token or Card Token, it requests all the data at the same endpoint.

 ```javascript
 const networkToken = "9460246d-3c0e-4318-8874-5f7acca63efc";